Feature Flags vs Remote Configuration: What’s the Difference?

 Remote configuration gives developers flexibility in controlling which settings apply based on traits.
 These can be chosen by manual assignment (for Alpha and Beta testers, for example), randomization, app telemetry, or some other grouping methodology.
 Remote configuration keeps the development team from being involved in everything that happens in the app.

-To summarize the difference, it comes down to the type of data managed by each.
 Feature flags are, by their very nature, binary – they’re either on or off.
-Developers often use Remote configuration for managing settings that can’t be represented through a boolean.
+Developers often use remote configuration for managing settings that can’t be represented through a boolean.
 Depending on the application, the two work together to give developers or application managers more finite control over how the application operates without requiring deployment of an updated version of the application.

-Fortunately for you, Flagsmith allows application managers to manage both feature flags and remote configuration.
+Fortunately for you, Flagsmith - a Firebase remote config alternative - allows application managers to manage both feature flags and remote configuration.
 When you create a feature in Flagsmith there is an option to add a Value; leaving this blank creates a boolean flag, adding a string makes it remote config.
 It’s that easy!

 Conclusion